MiroFurtado/HoffmanSite/_site/README.md

-# Sample Lab Website
+# Hoffman Lab Website

-This is the sample homepage for the Hoffman lab that I cooked up.

-TODO: Add other pages.
+This repository hosts the source for the Hoffman Lab at Harvard.
+The website is built in Jekyll, a static site generator.